thewtex/thesis/introduction/background_and_significance.rst

 gradients [Liang2008]_.

-The feasibility of *in vivo* application was examined on 12 patients undergoing angioplasty, and it was found that strain in calified material (0.20% +/- 0.07) was smaller than non-calcified tissue (0.51% +/- 0.20) [DeKorte2002]_.
+The feasibility of *in vivo* application was examined on 12 patients undergoing angioplasty, and it was found that strain in calcified material (0.20% +/- 0.07) was smaller than non-calcified tissue (0.51% +/- 0.20) [DeKorte2002]_.
 During that study, it was revealed that catheter movement due to cardiac motion and blood flow impede strain estimation, so strain estimation was gated to points in